RisottoMan/AutoEvent/Docs/Installation.md

 ```
 Available Permission Tress:
 ```
 ev.*  /        - Main Permission for all AutoEvent commands.
   - ev.list    - View the available events.
   - ev.run      - Run an event.
   - ev.stop     - Stop an event.
   - ev.volume   - Change the volume of all events.

-  - ev.config.* /  - Main permission for all config commands.
-      - ev.config.list    - List all available config presets for an event.
-      - ev.config.select  - Select a different config preset for an event.

-  - ev.reload.* /  - Main permission for all reload commands.
-      - ev.reload.configs       - Reload configs / config presets for all events.
-      - ev.reload.events        - Reload all events.
-      - ev.reload.translations  - Reload all translations.

-  - ev.debug - Main permission for all debug commands.
+  - ev.language - Change language for translations.
 ```